-Picked up several pounds of homegrown Romas from a friend at work yesterday.
-This summer, we’ve been making our own fresh tomato sauce and salsa (ole!).
+Picked up several pounds of homegrown Romas from a friend at work yesterday and made our own fresh tomato sauce and salsa (ole!).
 I’m warning you…you ‘ll never go back to the bottle after enjoying the killer flavor of fresh tomato sauce.

 Talk about return-on-investment!
 This recipe pays huge dividends on your time.
 (You can tell Dad is pre-occupied with his retirement plan these days.)